KyreenaH/Designing-for-Web/README.md

   2. You need to consider the use-case scenario for viewing a website on your mobile phone vs tablet vs desktop.
 The reading experience on mobile is less comfortable than it is on tablet or desktop, so you want to reduce scrolling and reading on mobile phones; I recommend a quick “back to top” solution for all devices.

 ####User Experience
  1. It’s good to consider animations and transitions for the website, as it creates an entertaining, unique, personable, and more real experience for the user.
 When something moves like it’s affected by external factors such as gravity, it makes an otherwise robotic interaction more real for users.
 Web technology has advanced a lot, and there are many, many possibilities these days.
 I recommend checking out Codrops for a plethora of lovely animations and transitions that most frontend devs can implement with ease.
 Many things can be animated, from drop-downs, to buttons, and interesting elements.
 Keep in mind that an alternative state to hover needs to be included (progressive enhancement again), for devices that do not have hover capabilities i.e. tablets.
+Additionally, animations and transitional effects can slow down the website, so use them wisely.

  2. All objects that a user interacts with in some way, like a button, link, drop-down, or form, needs a state for every stage of interaction: hover, active, focus (when you select a field in a form to fill out), and disabled.
 You will need to design each state, where needed.
 This is again where you keep affordance and use of animation in mind e.g. a button pushes down when you click it, a lot like a real life button.